carlitoselmago/twitter_profile_likes_downloader/README.md

 It will generate a .crt file, install it by doubleclicking on it It will make your sellenium browser look legit for twitter.

+Important: You should first manually login into firefox with your account, so cookies with your user get stored

 ## run

 Run ``` python main.py``` it will ask you to give your user and password once